Best Books about Berlin

 6. The House by the Lake

-"The House by the Lake" by Thomas Harding tells the history of Berlin and indeed Germany simply through the story of a lake house and its inhabitants over time.
+"The House by the Lake" by Thomas Harding traces the history of Berlin—and Germany itself—through the story of a single lake house and its inhabitants.
+From its early days as a holiday home for a Jewish family, through the upheavals of the Second World War, the house’s survival on DDR territory, and even the Berlin Wall cutting through its garden, the book captures decades of German history in intimate detail.
 You can visit this house upon request on my Potsdam tour.

 7. Destined to Witness